netlands/OctoPrint-Physical-Buttons/README.md

   - `sudo chmod a+rw /dev/gpiomem`

- 3- install the plugin using the [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) in the Octoprint web interface (http://octopi.local/#settings_plugin_pluginmanager)
+ 3- install the plugin using the [Plugin Manager](http://octopi.local/#settings_plugin_pluginmanager) in the Octoprint web interface.

 Download the install from this URL:
     https://github.com/netlands/OctoPrint-Physical-Buttons/archive/master.zip